paddyjclancy/devops_notes/docker_containers/README.md

 - `$ docker secret ls` - list all secrets

 - `$ docker secret inspect <NAME>` - displays details only of specific secret (_NOT_ contents)

+## Stacks
+- `$ docker stack deploy -c stackfile.yml <NAME>` - deploys a full stack from the compose file, and assigns a name

+- `$ docker stack services <NAME>` - returns list of all services, and details, held within a stack